happytm/BatteryNode/README.md

 ### Build it, position towards maximum sun exposure and forget about it

-No need to charge small 100 mAh LIR2450 coin cell battery manually for life of battery or solar cell if LIR2450 coin cell battery and 53mmx30mm small solar cell is used.
+No need to charge small 100 mAh LIR2450 coin cell battery or any chargable manually for life of battery or solar cell  53mmx30mm small or even smaller solar cell is used.

 ### Very low cost DIY sensors